Furious Wife Chops Off Husband’s Penis And Flushes It Down The Toilet After Accusing Him Of Cheating

 Once he was out cold, she allegedly chopped off his penis and testicles.
 She then decided to dispose of his genitals by flushing them down the toilet in their family home at Joginder Nagar, northern India.

-Satinder Kumar, the Assistant Commissioner of Police for the city of Jalandhar, told the outlet, “The woman first hit her husband with a rod when he was sleeping which left him unconscious.
+Satinder Kumar, the assistant commissioner of police for the city of Jalandhar, said, “The woman first hit her husband with a rod when he was sleeping which left him unconscious.
 Thereafter, she chopped off his private parts with a knife and then disposed them in a toilet.”

 Singh, who was bleeding profusely after the attack, was immediately rushed to a local private hospital and is currently fighting for his life.
 It was also revealed that the detached penis could not be found and an attempt to sew it back would be impossible.